 The reframe is to see conflict (the frustration) as growth trying to happen and then by turning the frustration into a request.
 Interestingly enough, generally your frustration doesn’t bother your partner, but it does bother you.
 Why?
-The answer to that question, often leads back to a need that wasn’t met growing up and here it is now, showing up again, in the relationship.
+The answer to that question often leads back to a need not met growing up and showing up again in the relationship.

-The exercise we use, the Behavior Change Request dialogue, asks the person who is frustrated to make 3 specific, positive and time limited behavior change requests of their partner that will either shut down the frustration completely or at least slow it down.
+The exercise we use is the Behavior Change Request dialogue.
+It asks the frustrated person to make 3 specific, positive and time limited behavior change requests of their partner.
+These requests will either shut down the frustrations completely or at least slow it down.
 If their partner can do one of those requests, that is 100%.
 In over 30 years of using this exercise with couples, always a request is stated that can be successfully completed for a limited time, say a week or a month.

 It doesn’t fix everything, but it starts the process down a different road.
-A) Each partner gets insight into why something, often something quite innocuous, can be so frustrating and B) By meeting your partner’s request, you not only start healing their childhood hurt, but also you start to recapture a part of yourself that was stunted growing up.
-It really is a win-win.
+Each partner gets insight into why something, often something quite innocuous, can cause frustrations.
+You start healing their childhood hurt and begin to recapture a part of your stunted-self by meeting your partner’s request, It really is a win-win.